obmarg/cynic/cynic-book/src/derives/input-objects.md

 If there are any fields in the struct that are not on the GraphQL input type the derive will emit errors.
 Any required fields that are on the GraphQL input type but not the rust struct will also error.
 Optional fields may be omitted without error.
-This maintains the same backwards compatability guarantees as most GraphQL clients: adding a required field is a breaking change, but adding an optional field is not.
+This maintains the same backwards compatibility guarantees as most GraphQL clients: adding a required field is a breaking change, but adding an optional field is not.